leebenson/reactql/README.md

 Files will be generated in `./dist`, and a server will also be spawned at [http://localhost:3000](http://localhost:3000)

-Clean the cached production build with `npm run clean`, or run `npm run clean-production` to both clean and re-run the production build.
+Clean the cached production build with `npm run clean`, or run `npm run clean-production` to both clean and re-run the production build, as needed.

 # Build mode